 How did you actually make this ambitious project work?

 Lilypad has taken years of research to understand Australian commercial marine laws.
 And then reverse engineering a design that exceeds all the stringent safety, design and structural requirements that come with operating a commercial vessel in Australia.

 In short, it is a long and expensive journey but if not done this way, it would have been a wasted one.
 We have managed to create a beautiful space that aesthetically exceeded my expectations, whilst also exceeding the requirements of the harsh marine environment.

 Why should we not miss a chance to experience Lilypad?
 And how does one go about organising a stay?

 To not lift a finger and experience the connection with water that Lilypad offers is honestly quiet surreal.
 Being on the water in a space with 3.2-metre bifold doors, exposed hardwood rafters and an array of modern luxuries is also quite breathtaking.
 It is the ultimate way to relax and enjoy what I believe is one of the most beautiful places in the world.

-Lilypad operates on a membership basis and private access is only given to these members.
-For a $3,600 monthly fee members get access 18 times per year.
+Lilypad operates on a membership basis and private access is only given to these members, with the addition of public access at other times.
 They can entertain friends, family or clients during the day with a host of luxury inclusions such as luxury chauffeured transfers and private tender service.
 Or book an overnight stay for two and indulge in the 40-bottle wine cellar and chef-prepared meals that are inclusive!

-Lilypad membership applications and viewing appointments are now open.
-Find out more at Lilypadpalmbeach.com.au or request an info pack by emailing firstname.lastname@example.org.
+Lilypad stays and membership applications, as well as viewing appointments, are now open.
+Find out more at Lilypadpalmbeach.com.au or request an info pack by emailing email@example.com.